-The Flash listened as Arsenal talked about his recent activities.
+At Titans Tower, the Flash was listening as Arsenal told him about his recent activities.

 “I guess fatherhood is keeping me pretty busy, but I really enjoy it, too,” said Roy Harper.
 “I never thought any woman could tie me down, but Lian has done it.”

 Wally West smiled at his old friend.
 “She’s a charmer, all right.
 I think she is the best thing that’s ever happened to you.”

 Arsenal had to agree.
 “True.
 So, how are you and the ever-lovely Miss Kane getting along?”

 “Frances is great,” said the fastest man alive.
 “She still wants to lose her powers, and I doubt we’ll ever get her back into that costume we whipped up for her, but otherwise she’s fine.
 She and I had an adventure with Dick and Betty a while back, right after he headed home for Gotham.” (*)

 [(*) Editor’s note: See The New Titans: Family Attractions.]